SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: ITAPER(timespan)

-   A one-sided cosine taper.
+   A one-sided cosine taper applied when initializing the filter, e.g. at the beginning of the data or after longer gaps.

-   :param timespan: The timespan in seconds.
+   :param timespan: The timespan to apply the taper in seconds.

 .. py:function:: MAX(timespan)

    Computes the maximum within the timespan preceeding the sample.

-   :param timespan: The timespan in seconds
+   :param timespan: The timespan to measure the maximum in seconds

 .. py:function:: MEDIAN(timespan)